liabr/FileTypeDetect/README.md

 ```

 ### Nuget Dependencies
-    Excel Mapper - Performs all the Excel operation and Object mapping using NPOI
+- Excel Mapper - Performs all the Excel operation and Object mapping using NPOI
-    FileSignature - Performs file operation to detect file types
+- FileSignature - Performs file operation to detect file types

 ### Command Line Arguments
-    Directory Name when the detect file needs to be places
+- Directory Name when the files to be converted are places
-    Directoy Name wherein converted files needs to be places
+- Directoy Name wherein converted files needs to be places
-    File containg all the detected fields
+- File containg all the detected fields.
+Template is 2.xlsx in repo